OS2World/DEV-UTIL-cmake/Help/command/add_custom_command.rst

   a target later in the command line (i.e. as a command argument rather than as the command to execute).

-  Whenever a target is used as a command to execute or is mentioned in a generator expression as a command argument, a target-level dependency will be added automatically so that the mentioned target will be built before any target using this custom command.
-However this does NOT add a file-level dependency that would cause the custom command to re-run whenever the executable is recompiled.
+  Whenever one of the following target based generator expressions are used as a command to execute or is mentioned in a command argument, a target-level dependency will be added automatically so that the mentioned target will be built before any target using this custom command (see policy :policy:`CMP0112`).

+    * ``TARGET_FILE``
+    * ``TARGET_LINKER_FILE``
+    * ``TARGET_SONAME_FILE``
+    * ``TARGET_PDB_FILE``

+  This target-level dependency does NOT add a file-level dependency that would cause the custom command to re-run whenever the executable is recompiled.
   List target names with the ``DEPENDS`` option to add such file-level dependencies.

 ``COMMENT``
   Display the given message before the commands are executed at build time.

 ``DEPENDS``
   Specify files on which the command depends.
+Each argument is converted to a dependency as follows:

+  1. If the argument is the name of a target (created by the :command:`add_custom_target`, :command:`add_executable`, or :command:`add_library` command) a target-level dependency is created to make sure the target is built before any target using this custom command.
+Additionally, if the target is an executable or library, a file-level dependency is created to cause the custom command to re-run whenever the target is recompiled.

+  2. If the argument is an absolute path, a file-level dependency is created on that path.

+  3. If the argument is the name of a source file that has been added to a target or on which a source file property has been set, a file-level dependency is created on that source file.

+  4. If the argument is a relative path and it exists in the current source directory, a file-level dependency is created on that file in the current source directory.

+  5. Otherwise, a file-level dependency is created on that path relative to the current binary directory.

-If any dependency is an ``OUTPUT`` of another custom command in the same directory (``CMakeLists.txt`` file) CMake automatically brings the other custom command into the target in which this command is built.
+  If any dependency is an ``OUTPUT`` of another custom command in the same directory (``CMakeLists.txt`` file), CMake automatically brings the other custom command into the target in which this command is built.
   A target-level dependency is added if any dependency is listed as ``BYPRODUCTS`` of a target or any of its build events in the same directory to ensure the byproducts will be available.

-  If ``DEPENDS`` is not specified the command will run whenever the ``OUTPUT`` is missing; if the command does not actually create the ``OUTPUT`` then the rule will always run.
+  If ``DEPENDS`` is not specified, the command will run whenever the ``OUTPUT`` is missing; if the command does not actually create the ``OUTPUT``, the rule will always run.
-  If ``DEPENDS`` specifies any target (created by the :command:`add_custom_target`, :command:`add_executable`, or :command:`add_library` command) a target-level dependency is created to make sure the target is built before any target using this custom command.
-Additionally, if the target is an executable or library a file-level dependency is created to cause the custom command to re-run whenever the target is recompiled.

   Arguments to ``DEPENDS`` may use
   :manual:`generator expressions <cmake-generator-expressions(7)>`.